ArbitrumFoundation/docs/docs/concepts/delegate-delegation.md

 ---
 id: delegate-delegation
-title: "Delegates and delegation: A conceptual overview"
+title: 'Delegates and delegation: A conceptual overview'
 sidebar_label: Delegates and delegation
 description: Learn about the role of delegates and delegation within the context of the Arbitrum DAO.
 dao_author: symbolpunk
 dao_sme: dzgoldman
 ---

-import DraftExpectationsPartial from '@site/docs/partials/_draft-expectations-partial.md';
+import DraftExpectationsPartial from '@site/docs/partials/\_draft-expectations-partial.md';

 <DraftExpectationsPartial />